 - It is used to lower the bad effects of some cancer drugs on the bladder.

-- If your child has high blood sugar (diabetes), some urine ketone tests may be wrong.
-Talk with the doctor.
+- If you have high blood sugar (diabetes), some urine ketone tests may be wrong.
+Talk with your doctor.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.